FYE Office Staff

 Mathew Chetnik, director

 Mathew received his master's degree in student development from Appalachian State University and his bachelor's in English and black studies from SUNY New Paltz.
 As a first generation college student, Mathew has worked in residence life, orientation and student leadership at a number of institutions and has been involved in a number of initiatives related to the first year experience here at Salem State University.
 He has worked closely with NACURH, a national student leadership organization, was named outstanding mentor by ACPA, the American College Personnel Association, and was a finalist for the First Year Advocate Award through the National Resource Center for the First Year Experience.
-Mathew is currently in his first year of a doctoral program at the University of Massachusetts, Boston, in higher education administration.
+Mathew is currently in his second year of a doctoral program at the University of Massachusetts, Boston, in higher education administration.

 Anne Noonan, faculty fellow for the first year experience